 11.1.1 With the exception of a power unit, all cars must be equipped with only one brake system.
+This system must consist of one pedal which operates two master cylinders.
+On the outlet side of the master cylinders the system must comprise of two hydraulic circuits, one circuit from one master cylinder to operate the two front wheels, the other circuit from the other master cylinder to operate the two rear wheels.
+The rear brake control system described in Article 11.6 will be regarded as part of circuit that operates the rear wheels.
 This system must comprise solely of two separate hydraulic circuits operated by one pedal, one circuit operating on the two front wheels and the other on the two rear wheels.
 This system must be designed so that if a failure occurs in one circuit the pedal will still operate the brakes in the other.